Just for the Record (Randall and Hopkirk (Deceased))

 "Just for the record" is the sixth episode of the 1969 ITC British television series Randall and Hopkirk (Deceased) starring Mike Pratt, Kenneth Cope and Annette Andre.
 The episode was first broadcast on 25 October 1969 on ITV.
 Directed by Jeremy Summers.

 Synopsis

+What starts out as a simple chaperone assignment, quickly sees Randall and Hopkirk investigating the theft of an important document from the Public Record Office.